[Ord. No. 738, passed 2-22-2010]

 LOT AREA — The horizontal area within the exterior lines of the lot, exclusive of any area in a public or private way open to public uses.

-LOT — A lot is a place or parcel of land occupied or intended to be occupied by a building, structure or use, or by other activity permitted thereon and including the yards and open spaces required under this Zoning Code.
+LOT — A place or parcel of land occupied or intended to be occupied by a building, structure or use, or by other activity permitted thereon and including the yards and open spaces required under this Zoning Code.
 A lot need not be a lot of existing record or otherwise specifically so designated on any public record.

 DEPTH — The average horizontal distance from the front line to the rear lot line; or in the case of a waterfront lot, from the lake frontage line to the street frontage line; or in the case of an acreage lot, from the front right-of-way line to the rear lot line.

 DOUBLE FRONTAGE — A lot other than a corner lot having frontage on two more or less parallel streets.
-In the case of a row of double frontage lots, one street will be designated as the front street for all lots in the plat and in the request for a zoning compliance permit.
+In the case of a row of double-frontage lots, one street will be designated as the front street for all lots in the plat and in the request for a zoning compliance permit.
 If there are existing structures in the same block fronting one or both of the streets, the required front yard setback shall be observed on those streets where structures presently front.
-See Figure 3 and 3A.
+See Figures 3 and 3A.

 WATERFRONT — A lot having frontage directly upon a lake, river, or other reasonably sized impoundment of water.
 The portion adjacent to the water shall be designated as the water frontage of the lot, and the opposite side shall be designated the street frontage percent of the required lot width.